kimjoyc/matrix_multithreaded/README.md

 Is this algorithm compute-bound or memory-bandwidth bound?

-# Project 2: Performance - Matrix Matrix multiplication
+# Part 2: Performance - Matrix Matrix multiplication

 ## Introduction
 In this project, the performance of matrix multiplication algorithms will be analyzed.
 The goal is to study the impact of memory access patterns and programming details on algorithm performance.
 The provided code Chem281P2.cpp contains three different matrix multiplication algorithms that need to be implemented and evaluated.

-## Problem 1: matmuloop
+## 1: matmuloop
 The first algorithm, matmuloop, requires the reordering of loops i, j, and k for optimal performance.
 The code should be parallelized by identifying and parallelizing loops that do not create potential data dependency errors.
 A scalability study should be performed using 1, 2, 4, and 8 cores.

 To run this algorithm, use the following command: